 Task/ Activity Hazard & Associated Risk Risk Level Elimination or Control Measures Who When Walking in a marine park or other Uneven ground surfaces, bites and stings, 4 Notify Sea Rangers of expected arrival and departure times, number of participants and students with medical conditions.
 Coordinating Teacher Before protected area exposure to sun, wind, rain and 3 Identify participants with known medical conditions and ensure appropriate medication/treatment is available. dehydration Allergies to insects, reptiles and plants 3 Ensure participation of students with known allergies has been considered, implement appropriate risk controls (e.g. trained staff member can apply first aid such as EpiPen® for anaphylaxis).
-Teachers Becoming lost or isolated from the group Change in weather conditions 4 Ensure staff and students are aware of emergency procedures, including knowing the symptoms of heat exhaustion/stroke.
+Teachers During Becoming lost or isolated from the group Change in weather conditions 4 Ensure staff and students are aware of emergency procedures, including knowing the symptoms of heat exhaustion/stroke.
 6 Check weather forecast on day of excursion.
 Do not undertake physical activity in hot weather 5 Emergency plans communicated for dealing with potential incidents.
 5 Carry first aid kit.
 5 Sea Ranger staff to the lead walk.
 Adult supervision at front and back to keep the group together.
 5 Inform excursion participants of Aboriginal Area safety instructions.
 3 Ensure all participants carry water bottles.
 Take extra water to refill water bottles.
-4 Staff carry insect repellent, additional sunscreen and ensure rest breaks are taken in the shade.
 5 Wear enclosed footwear suitable for walking, clothing to protect arms and legs and suitable for changing weather conditions.
 All 5 Wear hats, shirts with sleeves and sunscreen while outdoors.
 Seek out shade wherever possible to avoid heat exhaustion.